DenisMikhaylov/WS-011-Windows-Server-2019-Administration/Instructions/Labs/LAB_10_Deploying_network_workloads.md

 #### Task 1: Install the Web Server role

-1. On **SEA-SVR1**, open a Windows PowerShell command prompt, enter the following command, and then select Enter:<br>
+1. On **SEA-SVR1**, open a Windows PowerShell command prompt, enter the following command, and then select Enter:
-`Install-WindowsFeature -name Web-Server -IncludeManagementTools`<br> Wait for the command to complete, which should take approximately 1 minute.
+`Install-WindowsFeature -name Web-Server -IncludeManagementTools` Wait for the command to complete, which should take approximately 1 minute.

 ##### Verify the Web Server installation

-1. On **SEA-SVR1**, open a Windows PowerShell command prompt, enter the following command, and then select Enter:<br>`Get-eventLog System -After (Get-Date).AddHours(-1)`<br>
+1. On **SEA-SVR1**, open a Windows PowerShell command prompt, enter the following command, and then select Enter:`Get-eventLog System -After (Get-Date).AddHours(-1)`
 Verify that no errors display in connection with the installation of IIS.

-2. Still in a Windows PowerShell command prompt, enter the following command, and then select Enter:<br>`Get-eventLog Application -After (Get-Date).AddHours(-1)`<br>
+2. Still in a Windows PowerShell command prompt, enter the following command, and then select Enter:`Get-eventLog Application -After (Get-Date).AddHours(-1)`
-Verify that no errors display in connection with the installation of IIS.
+Verify that only errors with word **License** display under the **Message** column.

 ##### Verify that the Windows Firewall rules for HTTP and HTTPS traffic are enabled

-1. In a Windows PowerShell command prompt, enter the following command, and then select Enter:<br>`Get-NetFirewallProfile -Name Domain | Get-NetFirewallRule | where-Object {$_.DisplayName -like "World Wide Web*"}`<br>
+1. In a Windows PowerShell command prompt, enter the following command, and then select Enter:`Get-NetFirewallProfile -Name Domain | Get-NetFirewallRule | where-Object {$_.DisplayName -like "World Wide Web*"}`
 2. This will return information about two rules: one for HTTP and one for HTTPS.
 Verify that both rules are enabled and allow inbound traffic.

 ##### Test the default website

 1. Switch to **SEA-ADM1** and open Microsoft Edge.
-In the address bar, enter **http://SEA-SVR1**
+In the address bar, enter **```http://SEA-SVR1```**
 2. Verify that IIS displays the default webpage.
-3. In the address bar, enter **http://172.16.10.12**
+3. In the address bar, enter **```http://172.16.10.12```**
 4. Verify that IIS displays the default webpage.

 #### Task 2: Configure Web Server options

 ##### Configure DNS for the default website

-1. On **SEA-ADM1**, open a Windows PowerShell command prompt, enter the following command, and then select Enter:<br>`Add-DnsServerResourceRecordA -ComputerName SEA-DC1 -Name "www" -ZoneName "contoso.com" -AllowUpdateAny -IPv4Address "172.16.10.12"`<br>
+1. On **SEA-ADM1**, open a Windows PowerShell command prompt, enter the following command, and then select Enter:`Add-DnsServerResourceRecordA -ComputerName SEA-DC1 -Name "www" -ZoneName "contoso.com" -AllowUpdateAny -IPv4Address "172.16.10.12"`
-2. In the Windows PowerShell command prompt, enter the following command, and then select Enter:<br>`Get-DnsServerResourceRecord -ComputerName SEA-DC1 -ZoneName "contoso.com"`<br>
+2. In the Windows PowerShell command prompt, enter the following command, and then select Enter:`Get-DnsServerResourceRecord -ComputerName SEA-DC1 -ZoneName "contoso.com"`
-3. Verify in the output that the A record you just created exists in the contoso.com DNS zone.
+3. Verify in the output that the A record you just created exists in the ```contoso.com``` DNS zone.

 ##### Test the website by using DNS names

-1. On **SEA-ADM1**, open Microsoft Edge and in the address bar, enter **http://www.contoso.com**
+1. On **SEA-ADM1**, open Microsoft Edge and in the address bar, enter **```http://www.contoso.com```**
 2. Verify that IIS displays the default webpage.

 ##### Enable remote management of IIS using IIS Manager

-1. On **SEA-SVR1**, open a Windows PowerShell command prompt, enter the following command, and then select Enter:<br>`Install-WindowsFeature -Name Web-Mgmt-Service`.<br> Wait for the command to complete, which should take approximately 1 minute.
+1. On **SEA-SVR1**, open a Windows PowerShell command prompt, enter the following command, and then select Enter:`Install-WindowsFeature -Name Web-Mgmt-Service`.
+Wait for the command to complete, which should take approximately 1 minute.
-2. On **SEA-SVR1**, in the Windows PowerShell command prompt, enter the following command, and then select Enter:<br>`Set-ItemProperty -Path 'HKLM:\SOFTWARE\Microsoft\WebManagement\Server' -Name EnableRemoteManagement -Value 1`<br>
+2. On **SEA-SVR1**, in the Windows PowerShell command prompt, enter the following command, and then select Enter:`Set-ItemProperty -Path 'HKLM:\SOFTWARE\Microsoft\WebManagement\Server' -Name EnableRemoteManagement -Value 1`
-3. On **SEA-SVR1**, in the Windows PowerShell command prompt, enter the following command, and then select Enter:<br>`Restart-Service wmsvc`<br>
+3. On **SEA-SVR1**, in the Windows PowerShell command prompt, enter the following command, and then select Enter:`Restart-Service wmsvc`

-> [!NOTE]
-> Setting this registry key to 1 will enable remote management of IIS.
+> **Note:** Setting this registry key to 1 will enable remote management of IIS.
 You must restart the **Web Management Service (wmsvc)** after changing the registry key.

-4. Switch to **SEA-ADM1**, open a Windows PowerShell command prompt, enter the following command, and then select Enter:<br>`Install-WindowsFeature -Name Web-Mgmt-Console,Web-Scripting-Tools`.<br> Wait for the command to complete, which should take approximately 1 minute.
+4. Switch to **SEA-ADM1**, open a Windows PowerShell command prompt, enter the following command, and then select Enter:`Install-WindowsFeature -Name Web-Mgmt-Console,Web-Scripting-Tools`.
+Wait for the command to complete, which should take approximately 1 minute.

+> **Note:** The output from this command will return **NoChangeNeeded** under the **Exit Code** column.
+This is because, you already installed the management tools during exercise 1.
+This step has been left here intentionally to show the complete process of enabling remote management of IIS.

 5. Open **Internet Information Services (IIS) Manager** and display the **Start Page**.
 6. On the **Start Page**, under **Connection tasks**, select **Connect to a server**.
 Use the following information to complete the wizard:
     - Server name: **SEA-SVR1**